tdsmith/aRrgh/README.md

 ## Dealing with strings
 When you see "character atomic vector" you should think "string atomic vector." `length('foo bar')` yields 1 because you have created a character atomic vector of length one, containing the character value 'foo bar'.
 (Yes.
-I know.) `length(c('foomp', 'barb', 'bazzle'))` is 3.
+I know.) `length(c('to be', 'or not', 'to be'))` is 3.

 String primitives, which is to say the elements of a character atomic vector, are immutable.